Tonny Eyk: The Two Jeateux

-The musical career of Tonny Eyk started in 1947.
+The musical career of Eyk started in 1947.
 Together with his twin sister Jeanette (actually Sjaantje Eikelenboom) when aged seven years they formed an accordion duo called the Les Deux Jeateux.
 This name was a combination of their own two names.
 The duo soon became a well-known act on the post-war variety circuit and they performed with such great artists as Lou Bandy, Albert de Booy, Heintje Davids, Willy Vervoort, Max van Praag, Eddy Christiani, De Spelbrekers and Cees de Lange.
-In 1950 they made their radio debut in the VARA 'Amateurs zetten hun beste beentje voor’ (Amateurs put their best foot forward) program and they followed this with a performance for the then Dutch experimental television project in Eindhoven.
+In 1950, they made their radio debut in the VARA 'Amateurs zetten hun beste beentje voor’ (Amateurs put their best foot forward) program and they followed this with a performance for the then Dutch experimental television project in Eindhoven.
 They first worked abroad in 1952 and played in a movie theatre in Liège performing between the news and the featured film.
 In 1954, Jeanette and Eyk made a tour of Italy with their accordion teacher Addy Kleijngeld.

 At the age of 14, exactly on 1 July 1955, the duo became professional.
 That year, on 12 November, they were seen for the first time on television in the NCRV program 'Blokband’ and as a result of this, they were invited to perform on the highly popular radio show of Johan Bodegraven : "Alle hens aan dek met Mastklimmen” (All hands on deck with Mast Climbing).
 They appeared regularly with their accordion act in many variety shows and also for Dutch soldiers (including La Courtine) and went on tour for Belgian soldiers stationed in Germany.
 Eyk also accompanied as pianist various jugglers, comedians, singers, magicians and clowns.
 In 1957, the duo received a contract with the famous Heck's Lunchroom on Amsterdam's Rembrandtplein (Rembrandt Square) and in 1959 their first record was released by Delahaye Records.

-In addition to performances with Les Deux Jeateux Eyk performed a lot of solo work.
+In addition to performances with Les Deux Jeateux, Eyk performed a lot of solo work.
 He did gigs in nightclubs and worked as a pianist in the orchestra of the then-popular singer Annie de Reuver.
-From 1958 to 1965 he studied trombone at the Royal Conservatory of The Hague with Anner Bylsma sr. and played in the orchestra class conducted by Louis Stotijn with whom he privately studied conducting.
-In 1960 in Italy, Eyk scored a hit with the song “Addio Piccolina” (sung by Rocco Montana).
-From 1963 Tonny Eyk conducted various radio ensembles including VARA Musette Orchestra and Koffiekamer Sounds (NCRV).
-He formed the Tonny Eyk-Qwartet with Eddy Christiani as vocalist and guitarist.
+From 1958 to 1965, he studied trombone at the Royal Conservatory of The Hague with Anner Bylsma sr. and played in the orchestra class conducted by Louis Stotijn with whom he privately studied conducting.
+In 1960, in Italy, Eyk scored a hit with the song “Addio Piccolina” (sung by Rocco Montana).
+From 1963, he conducted various radio ensembles including VARA Musette Orchestra and Koffiekamer Sounds (NCRV).
+He formed the Tonny Eyk-Quartet with Eddy Christiani as vocalist and guitarist.

 Solo career

-In 1964, Tonny Eyk married Elizabeth Vasbinder, a former dancer of the Dutch and Dutch National Ballet.
-Eyk was also the supervisor for the popular duo Willy Alberti and Willeke Alberti.
+In 1964, Eyk married Elizabeth Vasbinder, a former dancer of the Dutch and Dutch National Ballet.
+He was also the supervisor for the popular duo Willy Alberti and Willeke Alberti.
 For the KRO radio program Nationale Vereniging de Zonnebloem from Alex Wayenburg, he debuted André van Duin and Willem Nijholt as vocalists..